stacey0331/cs225-final-project/development_log.md

 ## Specific Tasks Completed (and by who)
 This week, Shuyuan Gao has worked on writing the development log.
 We four have all been worked on the team contract and the proposal, and basically set our tone for our project during the first meeting.
+Stacey Lee contributed a lot in writing those two files.

 ## Problems Encountered
 Yanjie Han(yanjieh2) missed the meeting on Nov 3.
 I get to call him after to keep him up for that.